 By default, the package name will be made up of two pieces:

-If this is not what you want, click the tiny “Edit” link on the far right side of the proposed package name, which will now allow you to edit the package name directly:
+If this is not what you want, click the “Edit” button on the far right side of the proposed package name, which will now allow you to edit the package name directly:

 Clicking “Next” will advance you to a wizard page where you indicate what sort of project you are creating, in terms of intended device type (phones/tablets, TVs, etc.) and minimum required SDK level:

-Developers just starting out on Android should only check “Phone and Tablet” as the device type.
+Developers just starting out on Android should only check “Phone and Tablet” as the device type, leaving the other checkboxes unchecked.
 The default “Minimum SDK” value also usually is a good choice, and it can be changed readily in your project, as we will see later in the book.

 Clicking “Next” advances you to the third page of the wizard, where you can choose if Android Studio should create an initial activity for you, and if so, based on what template: